mjoblin/vibinui/README_DEV.md

 The REST API documentation is available at the backend's `http://<host>:7669/docs` endpoint, and the UI's API handlers are found under `src/app/services/`.

+## Debug panel

+The Debug panel (activated with the "d" hotkey) can be helpful for tracking what's happening in the application without having to use the browser's developer tools.
+It is intended as a raw data view into the application, can be extended to display additional details as required.

 ## Additional notes